 A sensory story partners concise text* with strong sensory stimuli to convey a narrative.
 The sensory stories on this page are designed to be easily resourced at home.
 Sensory stories are fun for everyone, but have particular benefits for individuals with profound and multiple learning disabilities, autism or sensory processing disorder, communication disorders, learning disabilities and dementia.

 To learn more about sensory story telling please come to an event.
 If you would like to keep up to date with the Sensory Projects in a more informal manner please connect via Twitter or Facebook

 Sensory Stories for Children and Teens contains information about the importance of sensory stimulation and narrative, along with five new sensory stories and associated lesson/activity plans to support further engagement with the stories.

 Stories come with:

-Homework packs contain ten laminated copies of the story, with simple instructions and resource list on the back.
+Homework packs contain ten laminated or 'never tear' copies of the story, with simple instructions and resource list on the back.
 These are suitable for schools looking to send work home linked to a story they are sharing in class.
 (Homework packs are marked HWP in the drop down menus on the paypal buttons).

 To view the stories in your shopping cart please click here: